Skip to main content

 sudo tshark -i any -f "tcp port 443 or udp port 443" -w /tmp/capture.pcapng

-Run your Go / Python program while tshark captures, then Ctrl-C tshark.
+Run the Go or Python program while tshark captures, then Ctrl-C tshark.

 Step 4: Point Wireshark at the keylog